 We aren’t currently offering substitutions, but if you like one of the wines enough to want more, email us at [email protected] and we can arrange to get you a whole case.

 How do I sign up?

 You have two options for signing up: You can buy a single month’s wine selection as it appeals to you, or you can subscribe to become a member.
-Wine Club memberships are charged monthly on the 10th, but it’s just a recurring purchase — there is no membership fee or long-term commitment.
+Wine Club memberships are charged when you first sign-up and then monthly on the 1st after that, but it’s just a recurring purchase — there is no membership fee or long-term commitment.

 How do I log in to my Wine Club account?

 You can log in to your Wine Club account here.
 Within your account you can update your payment method and review your subscription options.
 If you have any questions just send us a note at [email protected]